GRAUBÜNDEN, SWITZERLAND

 1

-Length measurements from the Swiss Glacier Measurement Network have been available for the Morteratsch glacier since 1878.
-In addition, Johannes Oerlemans and his team have been making annual energy balance measurements on the glacier tongue since 1995.
+Length measurements from the Swiss glacier measurement network have been available for the Morteratsch Glacier since 1878.
+In addition, Johannes Oerlemans and his team have been carrying out annual energy balance measurements on the glacier tongue since 1995.

 Preserve the glaciers